aledlb8/temporos/README.md

 ```

 ### Scheduling a Task
-To schedule a task, call the `  ` function and pass it a callback function and an interval in milliseconds:
+To schedule a task, call the `scheduleTask()` function and pass it a callback function and an interval in milliseconds:

 ```js
 const taskId = temporos.scheduleTask(myCallback, 60000); // Run myCallback every minute